 — Meagan Wristen (@MeaganWristen) April 14, 2018

-One of the coolest things you can do with a GoPro is take a photo that shows what is happening underwater and above the water at the same time.
+One of the coolest things you can do with a GoPro is taking a photo that shows what is happening underwater and above the water at the same time.
 You will need a photography dome made by Telesin.
 It’s a simple device that you put your GoPro inside.
-Then when you are in water you position it halfway in the water and you end up with some super cool looking photos.
+Then when you are in the water you position it halfway in the water and you end up with some super cool looking photos.

 Cheaper Waterproof Cameras

 If a GoPro is out of your price range there are several alternatives.

 My favorite waterproof camera that isn’t a GoPro is an EZVIZ Sport Camera is a great alternative.
 It is substantially cheaper.
 You can find them on Amazon for less than $60.
 It has surprisingly good photo quality.